shilohc/rss2018-team4/assets/posts/lab7.md

 ### Results

 #### Simulation - Akhilan Boopathy
-The planner and pure pursuit controller planned and followed trajectories as verified quantitiatively and qualitatively in simulation.
+The planner and pure pursuit controller planned and followed trajectories to a goal as verified quantitiatively and qualitatively in simulation.
 Given a goal pose, the planner planned an obstacle free path to the goal as illustrated in figure 4.
 Since the path planner took into account the motion constraints of the car, the trajectory was by design sufficiently smooth for the robot to follow.
 Once the trajectory was found, the robot followed the trajectory qualitatively correctly as seen in figure 4.

 ##### Pure Pursuit Simulation
 <center><img src="assets/images/Lab6SimAll.gif" width="300" ></center>
 <center>*Figure 4: A video of the robot planning and following a trajectory in simulation.
 The goal point is clicked in rviz.
 The green polygon represents the found trajectory, with an additional line directly between the start and the goal.*</center>

 In addition, the robot's simulated position was quantitatively close to the true trajectory.
-Depending on the initial pose of the robot, the time to converge to the trajectory varied, with greater time needed for convergence for larger initial distances to the trajectory.
-Once converged, the robot followed the trajectory at an average distance to trajectory of 0.02 m as seen in figure 5.
+The error of the pure pursuit controller was evaluated on a loop trajectory in the basement of Stata. of the Depending on the initial pose of the robot, the time to converge to the trajectory varied, with greater time needed for convergence for larger initial distances to the trajectory as seen in figure 5.
+Once converged, the robot followed the trajectory at an average distance to trajectory of 0.02 m, about one order of magitude less than the size of the robot.

 ##### Pure Pursuit Simulation Error
 <center><img src="assets/images/Lab6PurePursuitErrorSim.png" width="400" ></center>
 <center>*Figure 5: The distance to a trajectory as a simulated robot followed the trajectory using pure pursuit.
 The simulated robot starts at varying distances to the trajectory.
-The steady state error approaches 0.02 m regardless of initial position.
+The average steady state error approaches 0.02 m regardless of initial position.
 The trajectory used here is a loop around the basement of Stata.*</center>

 #### Racecar - Akhilan Boopathy

 The real robot planned and followed paths to a specified goal point as qualitatively expected.
-First, the qualitative performance of the real robot on a predetermined trajectory was evaluated to verify the real life performance of trajectory following.
+First, the performance of the real robot on a predetermined trajectory was evaluated to verify the real life performance of trajectory following.
 A predefined trajectory around the basement of Stata was used as a target for trajectory following.
 As shown in the figures below, the robot accurately followed the loop trajectory.

 ##### Video of Robot Following Loop Trajectory
 <center><img src="assets/images/Lab6RealRobotLoop.gif" width="300" ></center>